theamankumarsingh/amfoss-tasks/task-6/README.md

 # Geddit
 My submission for task-6 Geddit.
+Also, Reddit is one of my favourite place to hang out :)

 It was moderately difficult task.
 I had to go though documentation of Go language to figure out how the syntaxes, expressions work.
 I spent some time just reading source code (post.go, reddit.go, subreddit.go etc.) in the go-reddit repository.
 I discovered functions of my use and by looking at the examples folder, I was able to decipher how I should use them in my script.